 Does Spinal Cord Disease or Injury Qualify for Medical Marijuana in Ohio?

+Spinal Cord Disease is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to spinal cord disease can schedule their appointment now.
 Spinal Cord Injury (SCI) can have a devastating effect on a person's ability to live a normal daily life and can take a large toll on quality of life - especially if these injuries or diseases result in paralysis.
 In the United States, it is estimated that 450,000 individuals are living with some type of spinal cord injury, and it is believed that roughly 16,000 of these people are residents of Ohio.

 Although spinal cord injuries and diseases were once considered fatal, new and promising treatment have been developed over the years to help people live with their condition.
 The good news is that patients in Ohio are more empowered than ever in their own treatment.
 They can now explore medical marijuana treatment as an alternative regimen to address the relentless and unpleasant symptoms associated with spinal cord injury and disease.